What Are User Personas In UX & Why Are They So Important In App Development?

 When it comes to your website’s design, it is imperative you keep in perspective that you are designing the website for the target audience which is your ideal customer aka your “Buyer Persona” Remember the design is for them not you.

-It can be difficult to keep on track with this (particularly if you have been given a range of options) as it’s easy to get attached with your own personal choices.
+It can be difficult to keep on track with this (particularly if you have been given a range of options) as it’s easy to get attached to your own personal choices.
 Your preferences don’t matter at all if they are poles apart when compared to your ideal customer.

 A well-designed website will be number one, easy to use and navigate.
-It will make the user at ease, make important elements clear to identify and use whilst emphasising your brands positioning.
+It will make the user at ease, and make important elements clear to identify and use whilst emphasising your brand positioning.
 A poor design will be hard to navigate, difficult to interpret and lose the interest of your audience before they even get to your offering.
 The overuse of flashy and moving elements can be detrimental to a site’s performance and effectiveness.
 This isn’t to say there is no place for these element types but their use should be supported by good reasoning and clear purpose.

 Now we have gotten this far, let’s remind ourselves of the goal of our website which is to build enough trust with our prospects that they convert to paying customers.
 All the time along the way, you are wanting to make your prospect comfortable to have a conversation back and forth that results in them giving you money in exchange for the value of the solution you provide.